 Zimbabwe International Film Festival 2022

-Harare, September 14th, 2022.
-We are happy to announce that the 2017 feature film Zim High will be screening at the Zimbabwe International Film Festival 2022 on Thursday, September 15, 2022.
-The film was written and directed by Tatenda Mbudzi (Mbudzi Studios) and stars Rick Cosnett.
-It will be screened at the ZIFFTHub at 2 Canterbury Road, Kensington on the 15th of September at 11:30am, as part of a series of highlight films in line with this year’s theme, #Reconnecting.
+Harare, September 2nd, 2022.
+We are happy to announce that our opening film for the Zimbabwe International Film Festival 2022 will be the documentary film, ‘Transactions’, directed by Rumbi Katedza and produced by Siza Mukwedini.
+It will be screened at the ZIFFTHub at 2 Canterbury Road, Kensington on the 14th of September at 7pm, as part of the opening ceremony, which begins at 6pm.

 We are excited to be showing such brilliant work at the festival and encourage all to come out and watch what Zimbabweans and those abroad have been working on to continue to advance the film industry and beyond.